iddumied/minx/README.markdown

 If you define the macro DESTROY_MY_APPLICATION when compiling, you use Sony-like random number generation.
 (For more information have a look at the RAND opcode).

+If you want to talk about minx, send me an email.
+I'm on IRC (freenode), too, but minx has no own channel yet.
+Just no need for it.

+And yeah, I know that my english sucks.